MainbaseT/power-pages-docs/power-pages-docs/configure/mcp-redirect-uri.md

 1. Select **Configure**.

 > [!NOTE]
 > This configuration is primarily for testing and development purposes.
-For production scenarios, use web or mobile/desktop platform configurations.
+For production scenarios, use web, mobile or desktop platform configurations.

 ## Configure redirect URI for mobile and desktop applications